About Cilantro Lime Rice

-And though The Husband and I may be a little biased (we’re big fans of rice to begin with) this side dish brings such a refreshing flavor that it’s hard to find a dish it doesn’t go well with.
+And though an old friend of mine and I may be a little biased (we’re big fans of rice to begin with) this side dish brings such a refreshing flavor that it’s hard to find a dish it doesn’t go well with.

 This doesn’t just apply to Mexican cuisine, either (although it goes amazingly well with that).
 I’ve served this with American dishes covered in ranch and cheese, and even some teriyaki infused Asian recipes, and we have loved it every time.

 It’s become one of those go-to dinner fillers for when I’ve put all my time and creative energy into the main course (which happens quite a bit) and I love that about it.

 Plus, it’s given me another use for all those fresh limes from our overzealous lime tree.